-Although the Fondation OLO was officially established in 1991, the story of its nutritional approach began well before the 1990s.
+While Fondation OLO was officially established in 1991, the story of its nutritional approach began long before.

 Back in the 1940s, dietician Agnes C. Higgins developed a nutritional intervention process adapted to the needs of pregnant women living in low-income situations.
-The Higgins approach combined individual post-partum follow-up by dieticians from the Montreal Diet Dispensary (MDD) with OLO foods (i.e. eggs, milk, orange juice, vitamins and minerals) and quickly proved its worth with participating expectant mothers.
-Studies published in scientific journals have established a 50% reduction in the number of low birth weight babies.
+The Higgins approach combined individual postpartum follow-up by dieticians from the Montreal Diet Dispensary (MDD), along with OLO foods (i.e. eggs, milk, orange juice, vitamins and minerals).
+This quickly proved itself of value with participating expectant mothers.
+Studies published in scientific journals have established a 50% reduction in the number of babies born with a low birth weight.

 When perinatal care practitioners in the Valleyfield region learned about the MDD’s approach in 1982, they came up with the idea for the OLO program, an initiative that would then mobilize several other CLSCs across the province.

-In the early 1990s, in order to ensure the OLO program’s long-term viability, the CLSCs joined forces and set up a foundation whose main objective would be to raise the necessary funds to purchase OLO foods.
-To this day, and as a result of this community mobilization, the Fondation OLO has contributed to the health of over 200 000 babies.
+In the early 1990s, to ensure the OLO program’s long-term viability, the CLSCs joined forces and set up a foundation whose main objective would be to raise the necessary funds to purchase and distribute OLO foods.
+These foods were—and are still—given by CLSC workers to pregnant women living in poverty, as part of a nutritional program to reduce the number of low-weight births.
+To date, and as a result of this community mobilization, Fondation OLO has contributed to the health of over 200,000 babies.

 Today, the foundation’s name continues to pay tribute to the importance of this preventive approach